per-wat/University-Notes/Sem-2-2021-22/crypto.md

   - If you find a way to send the key securely, might as well send the message the same way
 - **Stream Cipher** is derived from One Time Pad
   - There's only no pure random in Stream Cipher

+***

+### 12<sup>th</sup> May 2022

+**DES**

+**MEMORIZE DEFINITION**

+Confusion
+: Removing the relation between the key and the cipher / obscured : One of the example is substituition

+Diffusion
+: If you change 1 bit from the plain, it will affect many bits from the cipher : One of the example is permutation

+**What is DES?**

+- Input is 64, and the output is 64, but the key is 56bit
+- DES will do **16 operations** onto 1 block of input
+- Those operations are the confusion and diffusion

+**The Operation**

+- Plaintext will go into *permutation*
+- then will be splitted into 2 L0, R0
+- R0 will go directly into the next L1
+- L0 will b XOR with the output of the *f function* and will be the next R1
+- The inputs of the *f function* are the R0 and the key from the transformation
+- After going through the 16 rounds, it will end with *Final Permutation* (inverse of initial permutation)

+**The F Function**

+1. Expansion E
+- The initial input is 32 bits
+- Since we want to do XOR with the key we need 48 bits
+- Thus, we will expand to 48
+- Some of the bits will be repeated
+2. XOR with round key
+- XOR 48bits of key with the Expansion output
+3. S-box Substituition
+- A table of 4 x 16
+- They have special design
+- The input 48 bits will be splitted into 8, leave 6 bits as inputs
+- The 1st and last bit is the row indcator, the 4 bits in the middle are the column indicator
+4. Permutation

+**Key Generation**

+- The initial key input is 64 bits or 8 bytes
+- The last bit in each bytes is excluded (parity bit)
+- Then we left with 56 bits
+- We will split into half
+- In rounds **i = 1,2,9,16** the key are rotated to the left by **one bit**
+- In other rounds, the key are rotated to the left by **two bits**
+- Then that will be that key round
+- This process will be repeated for 16 rounds

+***